sammyCHY/devops_project/Docker-Containers/docker-container.md

 ### Docker Containers for Beginners
 ### Introduction to Docker Containers

-Docker containers are lightweight, portable, and excutable units that encapsulate an application and its dependencies.
+Docker containers are lightweight, portable, and executable units that encapsulate an application and its dependencies.
 In the previous step, I worked a little with docker container.
 I would dive deep into the basics of working with Docker containers, from launching a running containers to managing their lifecycle.

 ### Running Containers.

 To run a container, I have to use the `docker run` command followed by the name of the image I want to use.

-Reacall that I pulled an ubuntu image from the official ubuntu repository on docker hub.
+Recall that I pulled an ubuntu image from the official ubuntu repository on docker hub.
 Let's create a container from the ubuntu image.
 This command launches a container based on the Ubuntu image.

 ```
 docker run ubuntu